indieweb/wordpress-micropub/readme.md

-Adds [Micropub](http://micropub.net/) server support to WordPress.
+Allows you to publish to your site using [Micropub](http://micropub.net/) clients.

 ## Description

 Micropub is an open API standard that is used to create posts on your site using third-party clients.
 Web apps and native apps (e.g. iPhone, Android) can use Micropub to post short notes, photos, events or other posts to your own site, similar to a Twitter client posting to Twitter.com.
 Requires the IndieAuth plugin for authentication.

-Once you've installed and activated the plugin, try using [Quill](http://quill.p3k.io/) to create a new post on your site.
+Once you've installed and activated the plugin, try a client such as [Quill](http://quill.p3k.io/) to create a new post on your site.
 It walks you through the steps and helps you troubleshoot if you run into any problems.
 A list of known Micropub clients are available [here](https://indieweb.org/Micropub/Clients)

 Supports the full [Micropub spec](https://micropub.spec.indieweb.org/)